muratk5n/thirdwave/en/2020/07/the-emphatic-civilization-rifkin.md

 in the first few centuries A.D. were slaves. ...

-Maintaining [Rome's] infrastructure and population in a non-equilibrium state [ruling over bunch ppl, centrally is inherently unstable] required large amounts of energy.
+Maintaining [Rome's] infrastructure and population in a non-equilibrium state required large amounts of energy.
 Its energy regime, however, was becoming exhausted.
 With no other alternative sources of energy available, Rome put even more pressure on its dwindling energy legacy.
 By the fifth century, the size of the government and military bureaucracy had doubled.
 To pay for it, taxes were increased, further impoverishing the population, especially the dwindling farm population.
 The empire, writes Joseph Tainter, began consuming its own capital in the form of 'producing lands and peasant populations'.

 Weakened by a depleted energy regime, the empire began to crumble.
 Basic services dwindled.
 The immense Roman infrastructure